 Grades 9, 10, 11, 12

 DRAWING III - Honors

 Tri II

-Students will work on similar assignments at the beginning of the trimester to refine and learn new drawing skills.
-The rest of the trimester will be devoted to students creating a series of drawings in their chosen medium.
+Students will work on a variety of drawing assignments that continue to push their observational skills, creativity, and sketchbook drawing discipline.
+Students will have assignments that allow them to explore drawing from life and figure work.
+This course will include traditional drawing mediums as well as digital.
+This is an exciting class for the student who is prepared to bring forth creative ideas into the classroom and transform plans into quality 2-dimensional artworks!
+This course prepares those students who are interested in taking drawing very seriously.
+This course can be taken multiple times or in preparation for an Independent Study course.
+(Independent Study courses are for the very advanced and highly motivated student who has taken all levels I, II, and III in either Drawing or Painting. \Instructor permission is required as well as a previous grade of an "A" in Drawing III and/or Painting III)

 Prerequisite: Drawing II with a grade of "B" or higher

+Grade 9, Drawing I & II required with a grade of 'B" or higher

-Grades 11, 12
+Grades 9,10, 11, 12

 GRAPHIC DESIGN

 Tri I or Tri II

 Students will use Adobe Illustrator to create graphics on the computer.
 We will learn about the Principles of Design and base our projects off of them.
-Some projects could include making logos, shirt design, poster and flyer design, typography, product packaging, and making our very own personal graphics.
+Some projects could include making logos, shirt design, poster and flyer design, and packaging.
+We will use this knowledge to use the school laser, the "Glowforge" to create key chains, magnets, ornaments, and other cut or engraved materials.

 Grades 10, 11, 12

 JEWELRY MAKING

 Tri I or Tri II

 Students explore the world of Jewelry Making through multiple mediums and learn to create professional jewelry that you would see at an art show or market.
-Some types of jewelry could include: macramé/threads, wire, bead loom, metal stamping, leather, wood, and/or resin and molds.
+Some types of jewelry could include; macramé/threads, wire, bead loom, metal stamping, leather, wood, and/or polymer clay.

 Grades 10, 11, 12

 PAINTING I

 Tri I or Tri II or Tri III

-Students will learn a variety of techniques, color schemes, design and composition while creating paintings in tempera, watercolor and acrylic.
-Students will work from observation, collage and imagination.
+Students will learn to explore with paint!
+Students will create paintings using a variety of techniques and learn about basic color theory.
+Be prepared to document ideas for your paintings in a sketchbook!
+This is a fun class for students to create compositions from observation and their imaginations.
+Mediums: Tempera paint, watercolor, and mixed media items borrowed from drawing classes.
+By the end of the trimester, you will be very knowledgeable in color mixing & painting basics and prepared for working in acrylic paints for Painting II.

 Prerequisite: Grades 10-12, Drawing 1 recommended.

 Grade 9, Drawing 1 required.